Mx Brede Davis1,2

 1Melton Specialist School, Melton, Australia, 2The University of Melbourne, Melbourne, Australia

 For many healthcare professionals and students, responding to the sudden need for telehealth services in 2020 involved rapidly shifting established methods of practice to a setting that had been relatively unaddressed in existing literature.
-A crucial consideration here was how to establish, develop, or maintain therapeutic rapport in this context.
-Also relevant was considering how meaningful interpersonal connection can be experienced by participants in telehealth therapy, and how to facilitate this without shared physical presence.
+A crucial consideration here was how to establish, develop, or maintain therapeutic rapport in this unfamiliar context.

 Brede Davis is a University of Melbourne new graduate Registered Music Therapist with clinical experience spanning a range of community, educational, medical, and residential contexts.
 She is currently working with young people across multiple settings in Narrm/Melbourne.
 Brede intends for her work as an RMT to contribute to wider goals of increasing access to collaborative healthcare and decreasing stigma surrounding health diversity.